Images

 Outwardly, not much changed with this post-2019-era Z.E.
 50 model over that original car.
 Not much needed to: it was still quite a pretty thing.
 The differences here, such as they were, mainly featured at the front.
 Most noticeable if you know the earlier model will be the replacement of the original tick-shaped curved corner 'dimple' daytime running light creases in favour of larger vents, modelled on those used by the new generation Clio of that period.
 The lower grille also became larger to better emphasise the car's width and with top 'GT Line' trim gets chrome stamping.
 And the headlamps, which in this updated model were framed by Renault's signature C-shaped daytime running lights, gained full-LED beams offering 75% more light.
 The familiar big central Renault badge, which gained a 3D finish, continued to double as a charging port, flipping open to reveal both a Type 2 AC plug and, where fitted, the connector for this revised model's added 50kW DC fast charger.

 At the wheel, the single-colour dash was completely re-designed, with a central horizontal strip to emphasise its width, plus there were upgraded soft-touch materials and lots of smart metallic highlights.
 The three-spoke heel also looked far more appealing in this updated model - as did the more usable squarer 10-inch TFT instrument binnacle screen you view through it.
-A further 'EASYLINK' infotainment screen lies on the floating centre dash panel, 7-inches in size on mainstream models or 9.3-litres with the top variant.
+A further 'EASYLINK' infotainment screen lies on the floating centre dash panel, 7-inches in size on mainstream models or 9.3-inches with the top variant.
 Inevitably, because the battery pack is mounted beneath front and rear seats, you have to sit fairly high up in the car, which is why, unfortunately, it still wasn't possible to have a height-adjustable driver's seat.
 Still, the wheel has enough adjustment for reach and rake to ensure that most will be able to find an acceptable driving position.
 Nice touches include the beautifully finished gear shifter and the silver door pulls, while from mid-range trim upwards, the seat upholstery is made from 100% recyclable material (apparently including old Renault seat belts) and on the top variant, features part-synthetic leather trim.

 What about the rear?
 Once inside, you'll find more room than most superminis can offer - and vastly more than you'd get in either a Peugeot e-208 or a Vauxhall Corsa-e from this period.
 It's a bit more spacious than it is in the back of a Clio too, even though this ZOE shares that car's same wheelbase length.
 Look up and you'll find that headroom's excellent too - at which point you might notice that the ceiling panel's been imprinted with a circuit diagram to go with the whole electrified theme.
 Most models got two centrally-mounted USB ports in the back too.